 Lake Havasu Guide

 Comprehensive community/user supported fishing and recreation guide to Lake Havasu Arizona.
-Fishing, boating, camping, water sports, lodgin, dining and recreation information and reviews submitted by visitors to Lake Havasu.
-Submit your fishing reports, news, reviews, classified ads, fishing torunament results and schedules, recommendations and comments.
+Fishing, boating, camping, water sports, lodging, dining and recreation information and reviews submitted by visitors to Lake Havasu Guide.
+Submit your fishing reports, news, reviews, classified ads, fishing tournament results and schedules, recommendations and comments.

 Lake Havasu is well known for its recreational fishing and boating, which bring in 3.5 million visitors a year.
 Fishing tournaments are often held on the lake, where bass are the main catch.